NADEE-MJ/NADEE-MJ/README.md

 ### ❓About Me

-- 💻 I'm a Junior Software Engineer working for CI Solutions
+- 💻 I'm a Junior Software Engineer working for CI Solutions, our stack includes Laravel, React, and MySQL.
 - I'm still currently in 🏫 University and am studying Computer Science 📚
-- Currently learning flutter 🐦, dart 🎯 and python 🐍 for front and backend development
-- Trying to dive 🌊 into deeper python topics and become a power ⚡️ user
-- I use windows and arch (EndeavourOS), but currently prefer windows
+- I use windows and multiple linux flavors, currently arch (EndeavourOS).

+### 🔨Tools/Languages I have experience with

 <p align="center">
   <a href="https://code.visualstudio.com/">